-The ESNsurvey is a European-wide research project implemented by the Erasmus Student Network (ESN), covering different topics related to the Internationalisation of Higher Education.
-Being one of the biggest student-led initiatives of its kind, the ESNsurvey has inspired ESN's international student representation and advocacy efforts to improve the access, experience and impact of mobility since its first implementation in 2005.
+The ESNsurvey is a European-wide research project implemented by the Erasmus Student Network, covering different topics related to international student mobility, being one of the biggest student-led initiatives of its kind, it has inspired ESN's international student representation and advocacy efforts to improve the access, experience and impact of mobility since it's first implementation in 2005.

-The XVth edition aimed to enhance students' understanding and improve their overall mobility experience while also addressing the barriers that both mobile and non-mobile students encounter when participating in mobility programmes.
-The focus was on supporting measures, such as administration and financing, as well as on the academic and socio-cultural experiences of students.
+This XVth edition sought to increase the understanding and improve the overall mobility experience of students, and help understand the barriers students, both mobile and non-mobile students face to participate in mobility; with a focus on the supporting measures (administration, financing), and the academic and socio-cultural experience of students.

-ESN aims to monitor the implementation of the Erasmus+ programme 2021-2027 by implementing three bi-yearly editions in 2023, 2025, and 2027 to track the progress of the Erasmus+ programme.
+The Erasmus Student Networks aims to monitor the implementation of the Erasmus+ programme 2021-2027, by implementing three bi-yearly editions in 2023, 2025 and 2027 to track the progress of the Erasmus+ programme.
 Many sources were used in the design of this year's survey, such as the ESNsurvey XIV, the SIEM research publication and the Green Erasmus research publication, as well as the Eurobarometer and the Erasmus+ participants report, in order to set the scene for the survey to track the progress made within the programme implementation period.

-The survey reached out to three different target audiences: exchange students, full-degree students and non-mobile students who were enrolled in Higher Education Institutions (HEIs) in the academic year of 2021-2022 and/or academic year 2022-2023.
-The data shows that 78.40% (N = 17,855) of participants participated in international student mobility as an exchange student, 8.15% (N = 1,856) of participants participated in international student mobility as an international full degree student, and 13.45% (N = 3,064) did not have any international experience in their higher education.
+The survey reached out to three different target audiences - exchange students, full-degree students and non-mobile students, who were enrolled in Higher Education in the academic year of 2021-2022 and/or academic year 2022-2023.
+The data shows that 78.40% (n = 17.855) of participants participated in international student mobility as an exchange student, 8.15% (n = 1.856) of participants participated in international student mobility as an international full degree student, and 13.45% (n = 3.064) did not have any international experience in their higher education.

-The respondents' demographics are closely mirrored with the Erasmus+ Annual Report 2022 data, with 65.22% identifying as women, 32.39% as men, and 1.11% as non-binary (European Commission, 2022).
-The majority of participants fell within specific age groups: 73.20% were between the ages of 20 and 24, 19.07% were between 25 and 29, and 3.15% were younger than 20.
-The remaining participants were either older than 29 or chose not to disclose their age.
+Respondents were in line with the Erasmus+ participants, with 65,22% of respondents identifying as women, 32.39% as men and 1.11% as Non-binary, with the most prominent age groups among the participants: 73.20% were aged 20 to 24, 19.07% were aged 25 to 29, and 3.15% were younger than 20.
+The remaining of the participants were older than 29 or preferred not to disclose their age.

-Within the pool of participants in the ESNsurvey, 77.01% hold citizenship in one of the 27 Member States of the EU, with the most prominent nationalities being Italian (16.86%), German (9.06%), Spanish (8.09%), Polish (5.05%), French (4.68%), Austrian (4.49%) and Czech (3.89%).
+Within the pool of participants, 77.01% hold citizenship in one of the 27 Member States of the EU, with the most prominent nationalities being: Italian (16.86%), German (9.06%), Spanish (8.09%), Polish (5.05%), French (4.68%), Austrian (4.49%) and Czech (3.89%).
 Notable representations outside the EU include 3.04% Turkish, 1.21% Indian and 0.96% British.
 In total, 156 distinct nationalities were recorded in the survey.
 1.44% of participants preferred not to disclose their nationality.

-ESNsurvey XV is a quantitative and deductive research project that utilised an online questionnaire for data collection.
-This questionnaire was initiated on the 29th of May and concluded on the 31st of July 2023, spanning a collection period of two months.
-The project received support from various stakeholders, including the European Commission, the European Parliament, National Agencies, HEIs, Networks of Universities, and European Alliances.
-In particular, our research received significant support from an Expert Group comprised of a diverse array of organisations and institutions, including ACA (Academic Association for Cooperation), EAIE (European Association for International Education), IAU (International Association of Universities), EUF (European University Foundation), Tilburg University, and former members of ESN, as well as contributors to the ESNsurvey.
+ESNsurvey XV is a quantitative and deductive research based on an online questionnaire that was launched on the 29th of May and closed on the 31st of July 2023, constituting a collection period of 2 months for the survey.
+With the support of numerous stakeholders such as the European Commission, the European Parliament, National Agencies, Higher Education Institutions, Networks of Universities and European Alliances.

+To highlight that this research was supported by an Expert Group composed of a diversity of organisations and institutions, such as ACA: Academic Association for Cooperation, EAIE: European Association for International Education, IAU: International Association of Universities, EUF: European University Foundation, Tilburg University and former members of the ESN and ESNsurvey contributors.